John Keane (record producer)

-John Denison Keane (born January 21, 1959) is an American record producer based in Athens, Georgia, who has worked extensively with R.E.M., Indigo Girls and Widespread Panic.
+John Denison Keane (born January 21, 1959) is an American record producer and musician based in Athens, Georgia, who has worked extensively with R.E.M., Indigo Girls and Widespread Panic.
 He owns and operates John Keane Studios in Athens, his hometown, which opened in 1981.

+Early life

 Keane began playing guitar at age 8 and developed an interest in recording music after receiving a cassette recorder on his 12th birthday.
 In a 2005 interview, he recalled: "Later I got another one and figured out how to overdub by bouncing tracks from one machine to the other while playing along.
 I'd do stuff like play both lead guitar parts to Allman Brothers songs, and layer vocal harmonies.
 When I got a four-track, I thought I'd died and gone to heaven."